BPS-space/bps-space.github.io/index.md

 ## Contributing

 Any submissions of self created content must include a .md file describing the content.
 Whether you're adding a simple schematic library or an in depth tutorial, it needs to have a dedicated page so people can find it.
+Unfinished articles are allowed, as along as they are marked as such.

 If you're just adding a link to a book or another website, then that can simply be added to the index.md file of the appropriate category.